https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/exercise-induced-asthma-test/

 What does the EIA test involve?

 For this test we will ask your child to run or walk fast on a treadmill.
-Two Physiologists will run the test with medical supervision provided by a doctor or specialist nurse to ensure safety.
-The speed and grade of the treadmill will be controlled by the Physiologist.
-Please note, the aim is for your child to be exercising at a high level.
+Two physiologists will perform the test.
+The speed and grade of the treadmill will be controlled by the physiologist.
+The aim is for your child to be exercising at a high level.

-If your child needs it, we will give them salbutamol (a short-acting bronchodilator medication) via a spacer and inhaler to reverse the narrowing present in the airways triggered by the exercise.
+Your child may require an inhaler during the test to reverse the narrowing in the airways triggered by the exercise.
+If required we will give them salbutamol (a short-acting bronchodilator medication) via a spacer device.
 Spirometry will be repeated to see if the medication improves airflow.

 Are there any risks?